AthensFramework/Core/doc/application-creation.md

   Composer is a dependency manager for Php: you tell it what packages your project requires, and it fetches the appropriate versions of those packages, along with any packages required by *those* packages.

-  There are two flavors of installation available: local or global.
+  There are two flavors of Composer installation available: local or global.
 In a local install, Composer resides as a file `composer.phar` in your web root.
 In a global install, Composer resides in your system files and may be called from any directory.

   In a local install, you invoke Composer using `php composer.phar ...` from your project web root.
 In a global install, you invoke Composer using `composer ...`.
 This tutorial assumes that you are using a local install, but if you have a global install then replace all examples which use `php composer.phar ...` with `composer ...`.